Varanasi Junction (TV series): Plot

 Varanasi Junction is a pursuit thriller set in the heart of Varanasi, in which a teenage YouTube blogger recognises a missing girl in the news and passes information, only to become a target in one of the most violent criminal rackets operating in the holy city.
-Every step he makes is being watched, and he doesn't know who to trust in a place where he doesn't belong.
+Every step he makes is being watched, and he doesn't know whom to trust in a place where he doesn't belong.